UoB-DSMP-2023-24/dsmp-2024-group23/Ryan/README.md

 If you want to use the feature engineering, you can check the notebook and use the function `rolling_stats_diff` to create new features for the Tape data.

+### Visualization
+Visualization on tape and LOB data.
+For tape data, I used tableau to do the time-series visualization on tape data.
+Basicly shows the trading price of the stock from 2025-01-02 to 2025-07-01.